 But like the Supreme Court decision, this decision was also narrow.
 It did not conclude whether the creation of DACA was lawful—an issue addressed by the unfavorable ruling in the most recent case in Texas.

 3. The struggle to save DACA is far from over.

 The Biden administration could still seek to appeal the most recent court decision.
 While DHS announced it would comply with the court order and not approve new applications, it also stated that it would “continue to implement the components of DACA that remain in place, and work on publishing a Notice of Proposed Rulemaking designed to strengthen and fortify DACA.”

 4. Ultimately, only legislation–not litigation–can provide a permanent solution for DACA recipients and their families.

 For years, hundreds of thousands of DACA recipients and their families have faced uncertainty as the program has continually come under attack.
-While President-Elect Joe Biden has pledged to protect DACA, recipients will continue to be vulnerable to political and legal attacks until we have a legislative solution that provides permanent protection—and creates a roadmap to citizenship for all immigrants.
+While President Biden has pledged to protect DACA, recipients will continue to be vulnerable to political and legal attacks until we have a legislative solution that provides permanent protection—and creates a roadmap to citizenship for all immigrants.

-DACA recipients, undocumented youth, and allies have worked tirelessly to counter the Trump’s administration’s termination of DACA in 2017.
 It’s long past time that we pass legislation that keeps families and communities together.